PrantoshBepari360/education-technical-school-collage/README.md

 # Doctor Assembly

-In the project directory [Doctor Assembly](https://github.com/ProgrammingHeroWC4/review-website-PrantoshBepari360)
+In the project directory [Technical Education](https://github.com/ProgrammingHeroWC4/review-website-PrantoshBepari360)

-In the project side [doctor-assembly.netlify.app](https://education-technical-school-and-collage.netlify.app/)
+In the project side [Education Technical School and Collage](https://education-technical-school-and-collage.netlify.app/)

 - Technical education is an education that can help people build their lives Whatever else he does, he can make his own future .